 The V&A Theatre and Performance Archives

-The V&A's national Theatre and Performance Collections can be accessed in the Blythe House Archive & Library Reading Room from Tuesday to Friday each week.
+The V&A's national Theatre and Performance Collections can be accessed in the Archive & Library Study Room at Blythe House from Tuesday to Friday each week.

 Access to archives at Blythe House

-Material from all sections of the archive is available for consultation in the Blythe House Reading Room.
+Material from all sections of the archive is available for consultation in the Archive and Library Study Room.
 Access is by appointment only.
-Reader tickets are valid for use in the Blythe House Reading Room, the National Art Library and the Prints and Drawings Study Room.
+Reader tickets are valid for use in the Archive and Library Study Room, the National Art Library and the Prints and Drawings Study Room.
 Anyone can apply for a reader ticket, free of charge, and they are valid for three years.

 Registering in person

-When you arrive at the Blythe House Reading Room you will need to:
+When you arrive at the Archive and Library Study Room you will need to: